Metrics for Graph Comparison: A Practitioner's Guide: Discussion

-We see that certain regions show significant differences.
-A closer examination shows that ASD subjects are generally underconnected in regions 73 through 77, and are overconnected in regions 79 and 84 through 89.
-A table below shows the specific anatomical regions that these labels correspond to.
+A visual inspection of Fig \ref{fig:asd_corr} highlights the presence of localized high contrast between the two populations.
+A closer examination reveals that ASD subjects are underconnected in regions 73 through 77, and are overconnected in regions 79 and 84 through 89.
+Table \ref{tab:AAL_regions} provides a list of regions that are show anomalous functional connectivity.

-Figure ~\ref{fig:asd_corr} indicates that there are in fact significant structural differences between the connectomes of TD and ASD subjects.
-However, the differences barely stand out above the noise in the graph; all the edge differences in Figure~\ref{fig:asd_corr} are less than half a standard deviation away from the mean.
-Furthermore, the differences occur in isolated regions of the graph, and the majority of the edge weights do not show statistically significant differences between the two populations.
-Both the low amplitude and small extent of the signal contribute to the difficulty we see graph distances have in discerning between TD and ASD subjects.

-In \cite{Redcay2013}, the authors find very little that distinguishes the connectomes of ASD subjects from TD subjects, save for lower betweenness centrality in right later parietal region.
-Similarly, the authors of \cite{Hull2016} assert that although classification algorithms show ``modest to conservatively good'' accuracy rates, they perform poorly when tested on novel data sets.
-Looking in particular to \cite{Plitt2015}, we see that the authors are able to achieve just over 75\% accuracy in their classification, but they do so by both preprocessing the connectomes via particular regions of interest, and by testing a smorgasbord of classifiers (9 different models are used) to find the one which shows highest performance.
-Such a process exhibits that reasonable accuracy can be achieved via careful algorithmic tuning; inversely, our result shows that a na\"ive application of a graph-theoretic method does not provide us with accurate classification.